 “As long as you’re alive, there’s hope.”

 Joe studied my face carefully.
 I could only speculate the thoughts that raced through his head.
 We stared wordlessly at each other for what felt like hours but I’m sure it was only a few seconds.
 Then, all of a sudden, without warning, he did something completely unexpected.
-It sent a shiver up my spine if only because of sheer surprise.
+Something that sent a shiver up my spine if only because of sheer surprise.

 He laughed.

 “You two must be the worst fortune tellers in the world,” he quipped.
 “I mean, I don’t know how you know so much about me.
-I admit that it is one helluva trick but ‘you don’t know’ my future?
+I admit that it is one helluva trick.
+But, ‘you don’t know’ my future?’
 What kind of fortune teller admits that?”

-“But can you see the future?
+“Ah, but can you see the future?
 Be honest, now.”

 Melody crossed her arms and moved her head to the side.
 “No.”